Hager RCBO Switchboard Upgrade Adelaide: Modern RCBO vs Old RCD (2026 Guide)

 - Main switch disconnection/reconnection

-- Or authorization for licensed electrician to disconnect
+- Or authorisation for licensed electrician to disconnect

 Many old switchboards have asbestos backing boards.
-Legal removal requires:- Certified asbestos removalist
+Legal removal requires:

 - Proper disposal